rlaffers/mementor/README.md

 mementor
 ========

-Simple reminder program to display messages from a stored list.
+Simple tool to display messages from a stored list.

 Use cases: